What is an Assessment for LGBT Couple Counselling?

-The process encourages space for thought and inspiration – allowing the couple’s relationship to become unstuck again and leaving the couple no longer in need of further therapeutic intervention.
+The couple counselling process encourages space for thought and inspiration, allowing the couple’s relationship to become unstuck and leaving the couple no longer in need of further counselling intervention.

-Every gay and lesbian couple are different.
-Every mixed-sexuality couple are different.
-The assessment process (and couple counselling process) are a firm and reliable template upon which individual couples can work through relationship problems unique to their own relationship.
+Every gay and lesbian couple relationship is distinct.
+Every mixed-sexuality couple relationship is distinct.
+The assessment process – and couple counselling process – are a firm and reliable template upon which distinct couples can work through the relationship-problems which are unique to their own relationship.

 What to do next.